Vesting

 - read address and keys

-- query utxo
+- query UTxO

 These are the steps needed before we can start to build the transaction and are often very similar.